Guidelines for Working Groups

 Lodging: please use the Morris or a near-campus hotel (e.g., Ivy Court, Fairfield Inn, St. Mary’s) that can use a FOAPAL or bill the MI directly.
 For long-term visitors, you can apply for on-campus faculty housing (please note the early deadlines require advanced planning, but you can always contact them after the deadline has passed to see if they still have vacancies).

-- Expenses: All speaker incidentals must be submitted for reimbursement via expense report accompanied by receipts (consult with the MI admin and the TravelND website should you need help).
+Expenses: All speaker incidentals must be submitted for reimbursement via expense report in TravelND, accompanied by receipts (consult with the MI admin and the TravelND website should you need help).

 At the end of each academic year (by graduation), each group should submit to Tom Burman (email@example.com) a brief, two-part report: 1) in about a paragraph, describe what the working group engaged in over the past year and 2) provide a budget summary detailing how you used your funds and what balance, if any, is left.
 For each expenditure, please provide the date, amount, recipient of the payment, purpose, and source of payment (e.g., FOAPAL, travel card, personal card).